junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Cas starts moving toward the light.

-It only glows stronger as he approaches, as if it senses him and reacts frantically -- which can't possibly happen.
+It only glows stronger as he approaches, as if it senses him and reacts frantically.
 The closer he gets, the clearer it shows.
 With its color, its shape, and all the emotions of the human behind that light of yearning.

 The light is dazzling green now.
 The color of emerald, of deepest forest, of bottled absinthe.
-The color of Dean's pupils.
+The color of Dean's eyes.
 All too familiar.
 Irresistible.

-And then, the voice comes through, like a phone line with bad signal, the sound is cut, on and off, but it's Dean's for certain, mixed with a woman's magical chanting, forming a power of pull.
+And then, his voice comes through, like a phone line with bad signal, the sound is cut, on and off, but it's Dean's for certain, mixed with a woman's magical chanting, forming a power of pull.

 "Come to me."
 He hears Dean's prayer.
 Near begging.
 Like every night when they were in the Purgatory.
 Back then, he would say, "I'll find you" and "We'll go home together".

 Castiel feels his heart clutching in the desperate desire to reply.
 He wants nothing more than tracing the source of the sound, going to him, seeing his smile, embracing him with arms around his back, tight, feeling the warmth and solid.
 But he can't.
 He can't.

 He had leviathans on his tails back then.
-And now, the cracks when he crosses the border, it seems they always tears the space apart and keeps leaking dangers and evil into the world, with Dean at the forefront.
+And now, the cracks when he crosses the border, it seems they always tear the space apart and keep leaking dangers and evil into the world, with Dean at the forefront.
 He barely managed to protect him and stop the damage last two times, he doesn't know if he can do it again, or if he wants.

 The thought of bringing monsters to him.
 The thought of his own very existence being close to Dean would bring him more danger is a torture near unbearable.
 But in the face of Dean's safety, everything else could wait.
 Everything bubbling and stretching and screaming inside his own chest, asking for his own mind's permission, could wait.